brian-chilin/login_boilerplate/readme.md

 Some containers also expect environment variables to be set.
 - See [django](##django)

-# Overview of Source Code and Other Dev Instructions
+# Overview of Source Code and Other Devcontainer Instructions

 ## index
 - static html served in nginx for simplicity